 It was simply this: Put a “HOW” in front of it.

-When our mind tells us we are helpless, we should ask: “How can help?”
+When our mind tells us we are helpless, we should ask: “How can I help?”

-When our mind tells us we are overwhelmed, we should ask: “How can I take more control of myself?”
+When our mind tells us we are overwhelmed, we should ask: “How can I take more control of myself and my work?”

 When our mind tells us we are stuck, we should ask: “How can I get myself and my team moving again?”

 This is such a simple and empowering strategy we can use in the heat of any moment:

-- after a disappointing call with that key client or prospect.
+- after a disappointing call with that key client or partner

 In that moment, when you suddenly feel compelled to sit down at your desk and drop your head into your hands, in that moment, put a “HOW” in front of it.

 It Sticks with a Habit